BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 ## Intellectual Property

 In relation to the invention or new product, intellectual property is defined in part by a collection of information to which a patent, or a design patent, or a non-disclosure agreement must be attached.
 These first two legal points grant the innovator property rights.
-From there this collection of information can be transmitted unequivocally from the innovator (A) to the manufacturer (B), who will then consider buying the intellectual property.
+From there this collection of information can be transmitted unequivocally from the innovator (A) to the manufacturer (B), who will then consider purchassing the intellectual property.
 Our marketing approach will provide insight into the nature of this collection of information and will lead us into defining the canvassing and sales tools used by the innovator.

 First, it is clear that the meeting point between the innovator and the manufacturer is located during the development of the product.
 In analyzing the status of the product under development and the phases of the development process described in Les Techniques de l'Ingénieur in the section on Conception of Industrial Products, it is easy to put the innovator and the manufacturer into the regions (A) and (B), respectively.
 In order to create and transmit the collection of information from A to B, the only way is to make a path defined by the product's pre-development (AB), so that the innovator can communicate with the manufacturer.